 - “Saul, Saul, why do you persecute me?”

 See the pattern?
 Jesus’ questions were all designed to lead people to a greater revelation of himself and God’s grace.
 From this we can say that a good question is one which leads us to a deeper understanding of God’s love for us.
-Here are some more good questions found in the Bible:
+Here are some more good questions:

 - “Where can I go from your Spirit?
 Where can I flee from your presence?”
 (Psa 139:7)